ericwbailey/ericwbailey.website/source/published/invisible-success.md

 [Josh, the engineer who developed the component](https://josh.black/) mentioned—almost in passing—that it had ~70 instances spread all across GitHub.
 These instances are all used in production, many for high traffic, heavy use experiences.

 That revelation kind of threw me.
-Engineers are discovering the table component, reading its documentation, and implementing it into their work—all without needing our involvement.
+Engineers all across the organization are discovering the table component, reading its documentation, and implementing it into their work—all without needing our involvement.

 The component works.
 And because it works, **nobody pays attention to it**.